 You can check hours, snow conditions, and prices at each resort’s website:

-You’re encouraged to buy your lift tickets and make dining reservations in advance.
+You’re encouraged to buy your lift tickets and make any dining reservations in advance.

 5. Hand-feed chickadees